openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/description.rst

 ============================  ======================================

 * The Kaminario K2 All-Flash array should be configured with data and management path to the cinder volume nodes and data path to the nova compute nodes.

-* For replication, replication peer should be configured
+* To enable replication, a replication peer must be configured.

 Limitations
 -----------